Extreme Engagement

-Extreme Engagement is an 2019 Australian documentarian non-scripted reality television series on Netflix.
+Extreme Engagement is a 2019 Australian documentarian non-scripted reality television series on Netflix.
 The premise revolves around a couple, Tim Noonan and PJ Madam, going on a year-long trip to find out whether they should really get married or not after Tim proposes to her.
 They try to get to know each other by learning about marriage from the most remote places of the world, and visiting different cultures, learning about how marriage is regarded there, and the ceremonies and rituals that surrounds it.

 The full season of Extreme Engagement consisting of 8 episodes was released on July 12, 2019.